TrawsCambria: Coach Network

-After three years the network continued to run without any subsidy although daily operation on the 700 and 702 routes was cut to Friday-Monday in winter.
-Later TrawsCambria 702 was withdrawn.
+After 3 years, the 3-route network continued to run without any subsidy although daily operation on the 700 and 702 routes was cut to Friday-Monday in winter.
+Later the 702 route was withdrawn leaving only the 700 and 701 routes in operation.

 The TrawsCambria name and the original red and green logo was a registered service mark jointly owned by National Welsh Omnibus Services of Cardiff and Crosville Motor Services of Chester.
 Traws, pronounced to rhyme with 'house', is the Welsh equivalent for 'cross' as in cross-country.
-Therefore, TrawsCambria was roughly equivalent to 'cross-Cambria' or 'trans-Cambria' in English.
+Therefore, TrawsCambria was roughly equivalent to 'Cross-Cambria' or 'Trans-Cambria' in English.

+In the 1980s, the 701 route was extended to cross the Menai Bridge to the Isle of Anglesey to reach Holyhead in North Wales.
+In South Wales an extension was introduced across the Severn Bridge to reach Bristol.